 normalize-space( query ) --> query

-So far we have seen like how to use the normalize space with text, normalize-space
+So far we have seen how to use the normalize space with text, normalize-space can also work with an attribute that has spaces and newlines

 html code